 Tailor posts around what you serve up & focus on your customers

 Users who have previously passed or been to your restaurant are likely to disregard any page that doesn’t live up to your branding.
-It doesn’t take much to make your page look professional, just a banner and profile picture that are congruent with your brand.
+It doesn’t take much to make your page look professional, just a banner and profile picture that match with your brand.
 Keep in mind that these can be used to promote offers, but this should never be carried out at the cost of visual appeal.

 Users love a good deal for their food